mbernste/mbernste.github.io/_posts/2024-11-24-intuition_biology_goodsell.md

 <center><img src="https://www.wikipathways.org/wikipathways-assets/pathways/WP231/WP231.png" alt="drawing" width="1500"/></center>
 <center><sup><span style="color:#b8b4b4">Acknowledgement: Agrawal A, et al. (2024) WikiPathways 2024: next generation pathway database.
 NAR.</span></sup></center>

-What I find so fascinating is that despite the cells being so crowded, the network model has proved to still be a powerful model for describing cellular functions.
+Despite the cells being so crowded, the network model has proved to still be a powerful model for describing cellular functions.
 Why is this exactly?

 As far as I understand, there are two "competing" phenomenon that are occuring within the cell that leads to the network model:

 1. Molecules move extremely fast inside cells
 2. Chemical reactions/binding will rarely occur between two biomolecules